How to Stop Chronic Procrastination

 - Public posting: Because procrastinators care so much about how others view them, they are more likely to do tasks when they publicly announce it.
 Take to Twitter, Facebook, or any other social media outlet and state the task you're going to do.
 Then when you've completed it, let everyone know that you've done what you set out to do.
 The "likes" and congratulatory tweets will feel very satisfying.

-So what if I am one?
+So what if I am a procrastinator?